 In this paper we pose and investigate the distributed secure source coding based on the common key cryptosystem.
 This cryptosystem includes the secrecy amplification problem for distributed encrypted sources with correlated keys using post-encryption-compression (PEC), which was posed investigated by Santoso and Oohama in \cite{DBLP:conf/isit/SantosoO17}, \cite{santosoOhPEC:19}.

-In this paper we propose another new security criterion which is generally more strict compared with the commonly used security criterion based on the upper-bound of mutual information between the plaintext and the ciphertext.
+In this paper we propose a new security criterion which is more natural compared with the commonly used security criterion based on the upper-bound of mutual information between the plaintext and the ciphertext.
 For the proposed new metric we prove its {\it validity}.
-Concreatly we establish the following two results: \begin{itemize} \item[a)] We prove that if the mutual information is zero, then the proosed criterion is strictly zero. \item[b)] The mutual information is upper bounded by the proposed criterion implying that the proposed criterion is more strict than the widely-used security metric based mutual information. \end{itemize} Those resuls are stated in Propostion \ref{pro:ProOne}.
-For the proposed sequrity criterion, the part a) is quite essential.
-Without this condtion, the criterion is meaningless.
+Concretely we establish the following two results: \begin{itemize} \item[a)] We prove that if the mutual information is zero, then the proposed criterion is strictly zero. \item[b)] The proposed criterion depends only on the property of the cryptsystem, implying that this criterion is more natural than the widely-used security metric based mutual information. \end{itemize} For the proposed security criterion, the part a) is quite essential.
+Without this condition, the criterion is meaningless.

-Under the proposed sequrity criterion we prove the strong converse theorem.
-This result is stated in Theorem \ref{th:SStConvThTwo}.
-Due to the introduction of this criterion the proof of the strong converse theorem is quite simple.
+Under the proposed security criterion we prove the strong converse theorem.
 We further derive a sufficient condition to achieve security.
 This sufficient condition matches the necessary condition.
-In our previous works of Santoso and Oohama \cite{DBLP:conf/isit/SantosoO17}, \cite{santosoOhPEC:19}, we have derived a sufficient condition under the security critrion measured by the mutual information.
+In our previous works of Santoso and Oohama \cite{DBLP:conf/isit/SantosoO17}, \cite{santosoOhPEC:19}, we have derived a sufficient condition under the security criterion measured by the mutual information.
 To derive the sufficient condition we use the coding scheme proposed by Santoso and Oohama.
-We obtain the same sufficient condition as that of Santoso and Oohama \cite{DBLP:conf/isit/SantosoO17}, \cite{santosoOhPEC:19} under even more strict condition than the mutual information.
-This result is stated in Theorem \ref{th:directTh}.
+We obtain the same sufficient condition as that of Santoso and Oohama \cite{DBLP:conf/isit/SantosoO17}, \cite{santosoOhPEC:19} under more natural condition than the mutual information.

 Our study in this paper has a closely related to several previous works on the PEC, e.g., Johnson et al.\cite{1337277}, Klinc et al. \cite{DBLP:journals/tit/KlincHJKR12}.
 Our study also has a close connection with several previous works on the Shannon cipher system, e.g. \cite{Sh48}, \cite{Ya91} \cite{DBLP:journals/tit/IwamotoOS18}.